 First, let’s cover the basics of the regular ol’ post.
 That’s the one that you see when you scroll up and down as soon as you open the app.

-In this area, you can post video, square or widescreen, up to one minute long.
+In this area, you can post images and video, square, portrait, or widescreen, up to one minute long.
 If you upload a widescreen video, make sure to hit the little resize arrows < > in the bottom left corner first.

 Don’t worry, all of that white space above and below won’t actually show up when you post the video (works for widescreen pictures too).
 Don’t forget to add your filter on the next screen and add a sweet caption.
 In the caption, hashtags can help other users find you, so choose well.

 In the lower right corner, you also have a frame button that will allow you to choose a frame layout and insert multiple pictures into one picture.
-Don’t confuse this with the multi-post feature though.
+Don’t confuse this with the album post feature though.

 When taking video in the app, you will only be able to shoot square video.
 To load widescreen video, you’ll have to shoot the video widescreen with your standard smartphone camera and then bring the video into IG via your library tab.